Divide-By-0/blog/content/posts/travel.md

   - **Kitkatclub**: Haven't been.
 Famous alt club.
   - **Sisyphus**: Haven't been.
 Famous 6 story themed club.
   - **About:Blank**: Haven't been.
 Well reputed club.
   - **Berghain**: Haven't been.
-Most famous club, can only get in at 6am on a Sunday.
-Need to dress slightly gay/alternatively/authentically to get past Sven, and speak a bit of German.
+Most famous club, much higher chance of getting in at odd midday times on non-Saturdays.
+Need to dress alternatively/preferably black to get past Sven, and speak a bit of German.
 - Thailand
   - Food
     - **100 Mahaseth**: Really incredible Thai-inspired meats, sauces, and dishes.
 Recommended by a local, only like $15/person.